-“I use a lot of what I learned on a daily basis,” said Grout.
-"My VisCom instructor, Jim Fleming, broke down rendering into terms that were simple enough for me to understand (the single, double and triple line weight technique, combined with the single light source, render the cube with dropped shadows).
+“I use a lot of what I learned at CCS on a daily basis,” said Grout.
+My VisCom instructor, Jim Fleming, broke down rendering into terms that were simple enough for me to understand (the single, double and triple line weight technique, combined with the single light source, render the cube with dropped shadows).
 I use this every time I draw at work.

 - Graduation Year: 2004

-- Title: Product Designer
+- Title: Project Designer